Pakhomovskii/road-charging-stations-analyser/README.md

 ***Testing:***

 This module includes a suite of pytest tests to ensure the correctness and reliability of its functionality.
-These tests cover various scenarios, including:

-*Input validation:* Testing for valid and invalid input data.

-*Geocoding:* Verifying that city names are correctly converted to coordinates.

-*Charging station data fetching:* Checking if the API call to retrieve charging station data is successful.

-*Reachability calculations:* Validating the accuracy of the reachability analysis algorithm.

-*Database interactions:* Ensuring that route data is correctly stored and retrieved from the database.

 ***- Error Handling:***